The Angry Grammarian:

 Bring in Da Strunk, Bring in Da White - Greg, Lisa, Letter Writers

-The Effect of Your Affect/Apostrophe Anarchy - Tim, Greg, Bojangle, Police Officer
+Apostrophe Anarchy - Greg, Bojangle, Police Officer

-The Right Space (Reprise) - Lisa
+The Right Space (Reprise) - Lisa, Miriam

-The Angry Grammarian (Reprise) - Greg, Web
+The Angry Grammarian (Reprise) - Greg, Web, Lisa, Miriam

 Jeffrey Barg (music and lyrics, original story) is a composer and performer from South Philadelphia.
 He has composed the music and lyrics for several musicals, including The Ballad of King Henry, a folk adaptation of Shakespeare's Henry IV Part I, co-created with Benjamin Kamine and Sally Ollove.
-He started The Angry Grammarian as a newspaper column for Philadelphia Weekly in 2007, and in 2018, began publishing the column in The Philadelphia Inquirer, where it runs biweekly.
-He is a resident member of South Philadelphia's Raw Street Productions, where he performs regularly.
-By day he is a director for Ceisler Media & Issue Advocacy.
+He started "The Angry Grammarian" as a newspaper column for Philadelphia Weekly in 2007, and published the column in The Philadelphia Inquirer from 2018 to 2024.
+Read it at theangrygrammarian.substack.com.